ragieai/ragie-mcp-server/README.md

 RAGIE_API_KEY=your_api_key RAGIE_PARTITION=optional_partition_id npx @ragieai/mcp-server
 ```

-## Claude Desktop Configuration
+## Cursor Configuration

-To use this MCP server with Claude desktop:
+To use this MCP server with Cursor:

-1. Create the MCP config file `claude_desktop_config.json`:
+1. Save a file called `mcp.json`
-* For MacOS: Open directory `~/Library/Application Support/Claude/` and create the file inside it
-* For Windows: Open directory `%APPDATA%/Claude/` and create the file inside it

-2. Save `claude_desktop_config.json` with the following content:
+* **For tools specific to a project**, create a `.cursor/mcp.json` file in your project directory.
+This allows you to define MCP servers that are only available within that specific project.
+* **For tools that you want to use across all projects**, create a `~/.cursor/mcp.json` file in your home directory.
+This makes MCP servers available in all your Cursor workspaces.

 * Note that `RAGIE_PARTITION` is optional.

+Example `mcp.json`:
 ```json
 {
   "mcpServers": {